 They are also not as big or messy as guinea pigs, so their cage is a lot easier to clean.
 Guinea pigs are awake during the day, however, and usually are easier to handle than hamsters.

 Do Guinea Pigs Bite Harder Than Rabbits?

-I haven’t been bitten hard by a rabbit, but I’m positive it would be way harder than any guinea pig could do.
+I haven’t been bitten hard by a rabbit, but based on the nips I’m fairly positive it would be way harder than any guinea pig could do.
 Rabbits can also chew through toys or furniture at a much faster pace than guinea pigs due to their larger teeth.

 Do Guinea Pigs Nibble on People?

 Yes, it’s very common for guinea pigs to nibble.
 It’s how they investigate and explore the world.
 Guinea pigs will sometimes lick or nuzzle at your skin, and this can turn into nibbling.